Mawaddat al-Qurba

 The author, after having read the Qur'anic verse that demand Muslim to express love (mawaddat) for the Ahl al-Bayt (fi al-Qurba), started to collect narrations regarding them.
 At the end, it mounted up to a book.
+His book is praised by Shi'as having many hadith that support the Shi'a view.

-This book is quoted in Yanabi al-Muwadda purportedly authorized by Sulayman al-Qunduzi and is a central source of guidance for the Qadiriyya wa Naqshbandiyya.
+This book is quoted in Yanabi al-Muwadda purportedly authorized by Sulayman al-Qunduzi.